 Answering What is your Personal Mission Statement Question?

-These kinds of questions falls under the category of assessment type of questions.
-Such types of questions helps the interviewer to get a clear image of the candidate in a short period of time by knowing their future plans, goals, their aspirations and their motives.
+These kinds of questions fall under the category of assessment type of questions.
+Such types of questions help the interviewer to get a clear image of the candidate in a short time by knowing their plans, goals, aspirations, and motives.